david-a-perez/containerized-workshops/README.md

 #  TODO List

-1. Add labels to the containers endpoint to display on the front-end.
+1. Secure Workshop List to allow Users in Workshops that are not Admins to see their workshops

-2. Secure Workshop List to allow Users in Workshops that are not Admins to see their workshops
+2. Add both the powershell and bash commands to the snippets